Soriano-R/Employee_Dashboard/README.md

 - Click an employee entry to view details, including performance trends and manager notes.
 - Use the Back to Main Page link (top-right of detail pages) to return to the employee list.

-## Notes

-- Adjust report/dashboard.py if your database file or schema changes.
-- The dashboard assumes employee event data is up-to-date in the SQLite database.

 ## Project Inspiration